 Compensated Absences

 Most Town employees are granted vacation, sick days and personal days, and earn compensatory absences in varying amounts.
-Employees are entitled to receive payment for unused sick leave upon retirement.

 Compensated absences for governmental fund type employees are reported as a fund liability and expenditure in the government-wide financial statements.